-- 1. If the project is not editable, make it editable as described in Editing a Project. - 2.
-In the project tree, select the parent folder in which the new folder must be created.
-To create a root level folder, the project name must be selected in the project tree. - 3.
-In the right pane, click Add Folder. - 4.
+- 1. In the project tree, select the parent folder in which the new folder must be created.
+To create a root level folder, the project name must be selected in the project tree. - 2.
+In the right pane, click Add Folder. - 3.
 In the Add Folder window, enter the folder name and click Add.